 The Liceo Bicentenario Sagrado Corazón de Jesús in Alto Hospicio is one of the schools where radon meters were installed.
 Schools are areas that concentrate a large number of children and adults for several hours a day, so it is important to know if there are high concentrations of radon in them.
 Photo credits: Jilberto Zamora Saa.

-According to Zamora, the measurements are mainly done in schools and universities, as they are very busy buildings, where large groups of people meet for many hours a day.
-His team's goal is to complete the measurements in northern Chile by mid-2023.
+According to Zamora, the measurements are taken mainly in schools and universities, as they are very busy buildings where large groups of people are present for many hours a day.
+His team's goal is to finish the measurements in northern Chile by mid-2023.
 Three to four months of monitoring are needed to have a reliable measurement.

-Zamora explains that the next stage of the project will be to measure radon concentrations in the south, and that he suspects the measurements will be very different.
-This is because buildings in the North tend to be much more ventilated than in the South, where the cold forces rooms and offices to be closed to keep the heat in.
-And, as we have seen previously, lack of ventilation is a factor that increases radon concentration in buildings.
+Zamora explains that the next stage of the project will be to measure radon concentrations in the south and that he suspects that the measurements will be very different.
+This is because buildings in the North are usually ventilated much more than in the South, where the cold weather forces rooms and offices to be closed to keep the heat in.
+And, as we saw previously, lack of ventilation is a factor that increases radon concentration in buildings.

-The project to measure radon gas in the North is supported by the Saphir Millennium Institute (funded by the Millennium Science Initiative of ANID), the Centre for Theoretical and Experimental Physics (CTEPP) of the Andrés Bello University and the University of Tarapacá.
+The project to measure radon gas in the northern region is supported by the Saphir Millennium Institute (which receives funding from the Millennium Science Initiative of ANID), the Center for Theoretical and Experimental Physics (CTEPP) of the Universidad Andrés Bello and the Universidad de Tarapacá.

 References